-A good Shoreline agent can help you achieve the necessary emotional distance so that you can evaluate offers objectively.
+A good Seattle agent can help you achieve the necessary emotional distance so that you can evaluate offers objectively.
 To discover more about this, just call (206) 578-3438.

 2. Do I Really Know How to Price My House to Sell?

 Pricing to sell is one of the key elements in marketing and a quick sale.
-If you can’t answer this question in the affirmative, you’re likely better off hiring an agent in Shoreline.
+If you can’t answer this question in the affirmative, you’re likely better off hiring an agent in Seattle.

 “Getting the right asking price is key.
 Remember the comparative market analysis you or your agent did when you bought your home to determine a fair offering price?
 Buyers will do this for your home, too, so as a seller you should be one step ahead of them.
 You may think your home is worth more, but remember to set a realistic price based on comparable homes in the area.”